A Trusted Friend in a Complicated World

 The Last Wish

-First published in Polish in 1993, The Last Wish is a collection of short stories that serve as a prequel to the Witcher books.
-This is the best place to start because these pages introduce readers to Geralt of Rivia, the pivotal character in Netflix’s first season of The Witcher.
-While not the very first thing author Andrzej Sapkowski wrote about the Witcher world, the stories provide a solid framework for all that is to come.
-And, of course, the stories are delights on their own too.
+The Last Wish is a short story collection that serves as a prequel to the Witcher books.
+Though it wasn’t published first, it’s widely considered the best place to start reading the Witcher books in order.
+That’s because these pages introduce readers to Geralt of Rivia, the pivotal character in Netflix’s first season of The Witcher.
+While not the very first thing Sapkowski wrote about the Witcher world, the stories provide a solid framework for all that is to come.
+And of course, the stories are delights on their own!
 It’s the foundational tale of Geralt and how his intense training and natural powers have turned him into the calculated killer in everyone’s Netflix queue.
 The Last Wish is a great introduction to the Witcher world, especially if you love short books.

 Shop Now